All Episodes

 Do you want to refund?

-At least shouldn't you then if you don't want them to give benefits, they paid the taxes.
+At least shouldn't you then, if you don't want them to give benefits, they paid the taxes.

 They came out of their salaries.

-I don't think that's very concerned.
+I don't think that's very fair.

-The taxes were taken out of their paychecks, it were put into a fund that is a legitimate fund.
+It was put into a fund that is a legitimate fund.

-Of course they were illegal because they were here illegally.
+Of course, they were illegal because they were here illegally.

 So collect their Social Security benefits and send the money back.